xuanming/xuanming-core/memo/main.md

     service.
 Then an incremental deployment will be very useful.
 The site can periodically be deployed in order to get a dynamic site.
 *   Helper for getting the relative link of a specified page.
+*   External link should be opened in new window.
+This could be done by js.
 *   Data could have sub directories:

         data